 Under the terms of your tenancy agreement it is your responsibility to ensure that you, members of your household and your visitors do not cause a nuisance or annoyance to other persons in the neighbourhood.

 Litter and graffiti

-We will deal with reports of rubbish within five working days or earlier if it poses a danger or risk.
-On some of our larger estates, you can report litter direct to our estate caretakers, who can quickly and easily arrange for its removal.
+We will deal with reports of rubbish within five working days.
+We will respond earlier if it poses a danger or risk.
+On some of our larger estates, you can report litter direct to our estate caretakers.
+They will quickly and easily arrange for its removal.

-We will also remove offensive graffiti or any other offensive material and other graffiti to specified deadlines.
-When reporting graffiti you can help us by giving us as much information as possible including:
+We will remove graffiti and other offensive material to specified deadlines.
+When reporting graffiti give us as much information as possible including:

 - if you know who has done it.

-If you have a dog, you must keep it under control at all times and make sure that it is not a nuisance to your neighbours.
+If you have a dog, you must keep it under control at all times.
+Make sure it is not a nuisance to your neighbours.